 DIRECTOR

-Gaya is Director, Student Wellness at the University of British Columbia, Okanagan where she oversees services for mental, physical, and spiritual well-being.
-She is a licensed Project Management Professional and Certified Health Executive with leadership experience in Ontario, Quebec, and British Columbia.
-She sits on a number of national and provincial advisory committees and boards including the Technical Committee for the development of Canada’s first National Standard for Mental Health and Wellbeing for Post-Secondary Students.
+Gaya is Director, Wellbeing and Accessibility Services at the University of British Columbia, Okanagan where she oversees services and accommodations for mental, physical, and spiritual wellbeing.
+She is a Certified Health Executive and sits on a number of national and provincial advisory committees and boards including National Chair for the CSA Standard for the Mental Health and Wellbeing for Post-Secondary Students.

 DIRECTOR